jadecobra/python_tdd_exercises/source/code/make_tdd/code_make_python_tdd_ps1.rst

   :linenos:
   :emphasize-lines: 22-23

-this works with `Visual Studio Code`_ you can change it to use the command for any `Integrated Development Environment`_ you like
+this works with `Visual Studio Code`_ you can change it to use the command for any `Integrated Development Environment (IDE)`_ you like